akbarrdev/Ghenema/CONTRIBUTING.md

 ## Questions or Suggestions?

-If you have any questions or suggestions about contributing, please open an issue or contact the repository maintainers.
+If you have any questions or suggestions about contributing, please open an issue or [chat maintainers](https://discord.gg/p8nN8J6tMz) in discord.

 Thank you for helping improve the GTPS Knowledge Base and Ghenema AI Bot!